 THE MAN IN THE ARENA

 Excerpt from the speech “Citizenship In A Republic”

 delivered at the Sorbonne, in Paris, France on 23 April, 1910

-Even though the words are written in a masculine tense, I believe this applies to women as well.
-We too should have the courage to stand up for what we believe in, to go for what we want to and to make things happen.
+Even though the words are written in a masculine tense, they apply to women as well.
+Women should have the courage to stand up for what we believe in, to go for what we want to and to make things happen.
 This is what life is about.